apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 :Type: The type of server e.g. EDGE for an Edge-tier cache
 :Profile: The name of the server's profile
 :CDN: The name of the CDN to which this server is assigned (if any)
-:Cache Group: The name of the Cache Group to which this server belongs
+:Cache Group: The name of the :term:`Cache Group` to which this server belongs
 :ILO: If not empty, this is the IPv4 address of the server's Integrated Lights-Out (ILO) interface

 	.. seealso:: `Hewlett Packard ILO Wikipedia Page <https://en.wikipedia.org/wiki/HP_Integrated_Lights-Out>`_